BASIC BUILDING BLOCKS of the Zodiac Personalities

 Let's look at the building blocks of each sign and some ways they have changed and are changing.
 Each sign has a history of collective cultural construction based on myth (stories) and connect-the-dot constellations, as well as on astute observations of human nature.

-Only one planet was named after a woman, and the woman they chose was Venus: beautiful, sexy, and a traditional “Good Mother” of blonde cherubs.
+Let’s face the other main problem head on.
+Only one planet was named after a woman, and the woman they chose was Venus: beautiful, sexy, and a traditional Trad Wife, “Good Mother” of blonde cherubs.
+Venus the god was actually more complex than that, but not much.

 But even sticking with Rome, left to me, Justitia, the Roman Goddess of Justice, would rule Libra; the hot planet now named Venus would be Mars (and still rule Aries); and the planet now named Mars would be wise Minerva.
 Also, Pluto would be named Trivia (Hecate) and would still rule Scorpio.